matthewsiemens/clojure-yahoo-finance/README.md

 Copyright © 2016 Matthew Siemens

-Distributed under the Eclipse Public License 1.0.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.